astropy/astropy/docs/time/index.rst

 ^^^^^^^^^^

 The ``out_subfmt`` argument is similar to ``in_subfmt`` except that it applies to output formatting.
-In the case of multiple matching subformats the first matching subformat is used.
+In the case of multiple matching subformats, the first matching subformat is used.

   >>> Time('2000-01-01 02:03:04', out_subfmt='date').iso